 Steve Miner does a fair to reasonable job of racking up the suspense.
 There is far more gore and fake red herring jumps that John Carpenter ever had – indeed, Halloween H20 seems more like a Friday the 13th sequel than a Halloween sequel.
 The one major change is that Jamie Lee Curtis has been given much more of a feminist updating – Michael Myers gets so much abuse heaped on him that you actually end up feeling sorry for him.
 For all that, Halloween H20 is never more than competently routine.
 It is better than the last few sequels but nothing to write home about.
 Somehow with Jamie Lee Curtis seeing fit to make a return to the series and the horror genre after vowing she never would, one expected something more.

 In the interesting trivia department, one can spot a surprising number of future genre directors listed on the credits – the score is by John Ottman, who would later direct his own slasher sequel, Urban Legends: Final Cut (2000), and the editor is Patrick Lussier who would later direct The Prophecy III: The Ascent (2000), Dracula 2000 (2000) and sequels and My Bloody Valentine (2009).
+The cast also features Josh Hartnett and Michelle Williams, both before their names would ascend to greater recognition.

-The other Halloween films are: Halloween (1978), Halloween II (1981), Halloween IV: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995) and Halloween: Resurrection (2002).
+The other Halloween films are: Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995) and Halloween: Resurrection (2002).
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel with Halloween II (2009) and a further announced Halloween III (2013).
 Halloween III: Season of the Witch (1982) is unrelated to the Michael Myers saga.
 Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis.